José María Pino Suárez: Legacy

 Throughout the country, several cities have streets named in his honor near the city center.
-Pancho Villa decided that his memory should be honored in the historic center of Mexico City: on the morning of 8 December 1914, he declared that one of the street leading out of the Zócalo would be named for Pino Suárez; to this date, it remains as Pino Suárez Avenue (Avenida Pino Suárez), it is one of the most popular and historically significant streets in the city and was pedestrianised in 2009.
+Pancho Villa decided that his memory should be honored in the historic center of Mexico City: on the morning of 8 December 1914, he declared that one of the main thoroughfares leading out of the Zócalo would be named for Pino Suárez; to this date, it remains as Pino Suárez Avenue (Avenida Pino Suárez), it is one of the most popular and historically significant streets in the city and was pedestrianised in 2009.
 The Supreme Court of Justice building is located in this street and is commonly known as Pino Suárez 2.
 A long-running television program which covers the judicial branch (canal judicial) is also called Pino Suárez Dos.

 Metro Pino Suárez, one of the most important stations of the Mexico City Metro also bears his name.

+Over the years, postage stamps and currency has been issued bearing his likeness.
 In 2010, on the 100th anniversary of the Mexican Revolution, the Central Bank of Mexico (Banco de México) ordered the minting of a five peso coin ($5.00) which bore the portrait of José María Pino Suárez.
 Similar coins were minted bearing the likeness of Francisco I. Madero, Álvaro Obregón, Venustiano Carranza, Pancho Villa, Emiliano Zapata and other important revolutionary leaders.
+In 2023, reports indicated that Pino Suárez coins were being sold for as much as 22,000 Mexican pesos—equivalent to over a thousand U.S. dollars.

+In 1923, Plutarco Elías Calles, approved the project to build a monument to Madero and Pino Suárez in the Zócalo, the main square in central Mexico City.
+However, the plan was abandoned after it was criticized on aesthetic grounds.
+Instead, in 1938, the Monument to the Revolution (Monumento a La Revolución) was built and is now the site of the National Museum of the Revolution (Museo Nacional de la Revolución).

+In 2013, to commemorate the 100th anniversary of his assassination, another statue was built on the site where Pino Suárez had been slained.

+In 2020, to mark the 107th anniversary of the assassination of Francisco I. Madero and José María Pino Suárez, President Andrés Manuel López Obrador inaugurated a museum dedicated to their memory within the National Palace (Palacio Nacional).
+This museum was established at the very site where Madero, Pino Suárez, and General Felipe Ángeles were imprisoned following the 1913 coup, serving as a solemn reminder of their sacrifice and their fight for democracy in Mexico.